daniel-furman/daniel-furman-old/programming.md

 ---

-* [`ltwMCMC`](https://pypi.org/project/lwMCMC/): Lightweight MCMC in Python3, an object-oriented parameter sampling class for Bayesian modeling inference.
+* [ltwMCMC](https://pypi.org/project/lwMCMC/): Lightweight MCMC in the Py3 language, an object-oriented parameter sampling class for Bayesian modeling inference.
+Search `lwMCMC` in PyPi.

 * RecursiveFeatureSelector (to come...)